curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-3.md

 This post is Part 2 of a series of articles that show you how I set up Caddy and Tor hidden service on NixOS:

-- {% post_link caddy-nixos-part-2 'Part 1: Install NixOS' %}
+- {% post_link caddy-nixos-part-1 'Part 1: Install NixOS' %}
 - {% post_link caddy-nixos-part-2 'Part 2: Configure NixOS' %}
 - Part 3: Configure Caddy
-- Part 4: Configure Tor (coming soon)
+- {% post_link caddy-nixos-part-4 'Part 3: Configure Tor' %}

 ![Architecture behind mdleom.com](20200223/caddy-nixos.png)